How to Fix Oil on Spark Plug Threads in 5 Easy Steps

 As mentioned above, even if fuel is injected into the cylinder for ignition, if it is not burned due to a malfunctioning spark plug, the fuel will find a way to escape the cylinder.
 Therefore, one manifestation of oil on spark plug threads is that your car uses up more fuel than is usual, despite suboptimal performance, including difficult starting, and loss of power during acceleration or when driving uphill.

-Gas smell from exhaust pipe
+The gas smell from the exhaust pipe

 Blue smoke from exhaust pipe